wlsf82/cv/README.md

 - Code refacrtoring
 - Triaging of service desk issues
 - Continuous integration, continuous deployment, and continuous delivery
-- Development and small features using React
+- Development of small features using React

 Some of my achievements at QWIC so far are: